 Mr. Nocella is a professor at Fort Lewis College in Durango.
 He is known as an activist and is the faculty advisor of several student groups that have carried out protests.
 His activism has put him in the public eye in Durango.

 On January 20, the Durango protesters marched in the streets, and they did not have a permit.
 The police did not try to interrupt the protest or direct the protesters where to go.
-Instead the police stayed with hte protest, blocking off cross streets as necessary to protect protesters form oncoming traffic.
+Instead the police stayed with the protest, blocking off cross streets as necessary to protect protesters form oncoming traffic.

 Professor Nocella was not an organizer or participant in the Durango protest, but he did serve as a marshall.
 In that capacity he served as a liason between the demonstrators and the police.